The-Marcy-Lab-School-Code-Challenges/cc-01-objects/README.md

     ```

 ### Bonus
-3. Write a function named `letterCountRefactor` that has the same input and output as `letterCount` except you cannot use a `for` loop.
+3. Write a function named `letterCountRefactor` that has the same input and output as `letterCount` except you cannot use a `for let i` loop.
 Consider using a [`for in`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for...in) or [`for of`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for...of]) loop.

 4. Write a function named `vowelCount` that takes in a string and returns an object where the keys are letters in the given string that are vowels and the value of each vowel key is a count of how many times the character appears in the string.